rzfeeser/dell_powermax_expand_vol_by_wwn/README.md

 Dell EMC reached out to me to provide automation solutions for their Dell EMC PowerMax product.
 I'm an automation consultant / trainer, so, if you need help Automating your Dell EMC infrastructure, we should talk!
 I'd love to run a training solution for you and your team!

 Written by Russell Zachary Feeser for Dell EMC.
 Contact z at rzfeeser.com or just visit rzfeeser.com if you're looking for Ansible training, or using Ansible with Dell EMC products.

+Author: Russell Zachary Feeser

+Contact:
+    email: rzfeeser at gmail.com or z at rzfeeser.com

+Profession: Trainer and Consultant

+Available for:
+    - Ansible
+    - Ansible Module Design with Python
+    - Ansible for <your vendor here>
+    - Network Automation with Python and Ansible
+    - Python for API and API Design
+    - Python Basics
+    - OpenStack
+    - 5G
+    - 4G LTE
+    - IP Multimedia Subsystem
+    - Session Initiation Protocol
+    - Playing Minecraft and StarCraft II :p